 - Given its small inventory, it is challenging to gather reliable data on Downtown housing from secondary sources, particularly for the rental market. - On the whole, the housing dynamics and conditions discussed above for the region also apply to Downtown, and in many cases are heightened. - By Esri estimates there are approximately 620 housing units in Downtown.
-(These are based on Census estimates and aren't necessarily reflective of recent individual developments.) - Units are fairly evenly split between renter- and owner-occupied. - Downtown ownership units carry a premium over already high, citywide values, demonstrating demand for additional Downtown housing as well as demand for more condominium/multifamily housing choices.
+(These are based on Census estimates and aren't necessarily reflective of recent individual developments.) - Downtown Housing Snapshot, 2022